ChenMu1/Creative/README.md

-# Main page template for the Warehouse
+# Self-made main page template for the Warehouse

 ## Description:
 Maine page(the Warehouse) for creatives, small businesses, and other multipurpose uses.